daminixs/Winter-Supplement-Rules-Engine/README.md

 # MQTT Broker Setup/Configuration

-To configure these options, create a `.env` file in the project root with the desired values or copy the existing example env file and edit:
+To configure these options, create a `.env` file in the project root with the desired values or copy the existing example env file and edit.

     cp .env.example .env